FOSSEE/st-scripts/getting_started_with_symbolics/script.rst

 Before beginning this tutorial,we would suggest you to complete the tutorial on "Getting started with sage notebook".

-In addtion to a lot of other things, Sage can do Symbolic Math and we shall start with defining symbolic expressions in Sage.
+In addition to a lot of other things, Sage can do Symbolic Math and we shall start with defining symbolic expressions in Sage.

 ..
 L4